A Platform Where Writers And Readers Meet

 The Buddha asked Ānanda: How much do you love this girl?

-Ānanda replied: I would willingly reincarnate as a stone bridge, suffer five centuries of howling wind, scorching sun and drenching rain, just for the moment when she crosses over.)
+Ānanda replied: I would willingly reincarnate as a stone bridge, suffer five centuries of howling wind, five centuries of scorching sun, and five centuries of drenching rain, just for the moment when she crosses over.)

 Seow Joo Chuan (who writes under the pen name "He Er"), born in 1976, is a Chinese language educator with over 20 years of teaching experience.
 He graduated from the National University of Singapore’s Faculty of Arts and Social Sciences with an Honours (Second Upper) degree in Chinese Studies.
 Joo Chuan has a strong passion for reading, philosophy and poetry, which has deeply influenced his teaching style.
 He enjoys weaving literary beauty and philosophical depth into his lessons, helping students appreciate the soul of Chinese language and Literature.